briEvans/employee-directory-web/README.md

 # React Employee Directory
 This was a fun to create Full Stack Web app with EXPRESS on the backend serving up a simple JSON API and REACT/REACT-ROUTER on the client-side enabling some pretty sweet interface interactions.

+The collage below captures some of the features I will highlight in this README.
+There are also a view animated gifs to better show off the interface.

 ![](readme-img/ed-colage.png)

 ## SET UP